jasongrimes/grimesit-mm/_pages/services.md

 For new or experimental applications, full-featured **managed platform** providers like Vercel, Heroku, or Digital Ocean can be useful.
 But they tend to become overly expensive beyond early stages.

-**Managed service** providers can make sense for specialized management of particularly complex or important parts of the stack, like databases.
-But beware of vendor lock-in.
+**Managed service** providers can valuable for specializing in particularly complex or important parts of the stack, like databases and network services.
+Just beware of vendor lock-in.

 For everything else, **infrastructure services** like AWS tend to be the most practical and economical choice.
 Consider that most managed service providers are probably using AWS or something comparable themselves,